-To do this go to settings on your Android device.
-Look for ‘Google’.
-It may be found in a personal or system tab depending on your device.
+- Look for “Google.”
+It may be found under a personal or system tab depending on your device.
 Tap on it to bring up settings directly related to your Google account.

-- To stop apps and services on Android from creating personalized profiles of your activity for advertising purposes, click on the slider next to ‘Opt out of Ads Personalization’.
+- To stop apps and services on Android from creating personalized profiles of your activity for advertising purposes, click on the slider next to “Opt out of Ads Personalization.”
 This stops all future profiling and stops the use of your profile for showing targeted ads.

 Location Tracking Settings

 One of the more sneaky ways Android builds a profile of your interests for advertisers is through tracking your location.
 In many ways, this can be a nightmare for those concerned about their privacy.

 By tracking where your Android device is at all times, Google can determine your home and work locations, where you frequently shop, who your doctor is, where your kids go to school and many other private details.
 Adjusting your location settings can help keep your data private.
 Here’s how you can do that:

 - Go to your Settings menu, then head to “Privacy and safety.”